 If you place in a book contest, like the Readers’ Favorite Book Award Contest, you’ll be able to add the award seal to your book and all other marketing materials, as well as identify your book as an “award-winning book” and you as an “award-winning author.”

 Contestants who participate in this contest range from first-time authors to New York Times bestsellers and celebrities.
 So, winning an award will give you and your book instant credibility and influence booksellers and readers to buy your book.

 You can email ARC book copies of your manuscript to influential people who will build buzz about your business.
-You could even ask them for reviews that you can print on your book cover and include in your book promos before it goes to print.
+You could even ask them for reviews that you can print on your book cover and include in your book promotions before they go to print.

 If you’re a good speaker, you can give presentations to groups catering to your target audience.
-Speak at local networking events and offer valuable information around your book’s topic without being too salesy.
+Speak at local networking events and offer valuable information about your book’s topic without being too salesy.